Iraneus/betamedneed/_services/consultation.md

 ![Medical Community](/images/illustrations/providers.jpg)

-When it comes to important decisions on challenging cases, there is often the need for a second opinion and seeking another perspective can be valuable to determine the best course of treatment.
+When it comes to important decisions on challenging cases, there is often the need for a second opinion, and seeking another perspective can be valuable in determining the best course of treatment.

 Consultation opportunities on Medneed can come in various forms including additional assessment, alternative diagnosis, collaboration, advice, guidance, and recommendation.
 Regardless of the situation, seeking another opinion can provide clarity and insight that may have been overlooked or underappreciated previously.